DevAgentShadow/Fake-Anti-Virus-Program/README.md

 # Fake Anti Virus Program (CONSOLE SUPPORT)

-This program has a fake anti virus it completely uses python and right now it only has console support i will use soon add Panel Support
+This program has a fake anti virus it completely uses python and right now it only has console support i will use soon add Panel Support FOr now it supports console only.

 # How to run this program?
 1. Use any Code editor but i strongly recommed to